Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Introduction

 We note that Theorems \ref{thm_logbk_exp_dc}, \ref{thm_berg_perp_off_diag} can be reformulated in terms of the so-called \textit{logarithmic Bergman kernel}, which corresponds to the Schwartz kernel of $B_p^{0}$.
 This is due to the obvious relation $B_p^X = B_p^{0} + B_p^{\perp}$, and the fact that the Schwartz kernel of $B_p^X$ is already well-understood by the results of Tian \cite{TianBerg}, Catlin \cite{Caltin}, Zelditch \cite{ZeldBerg}, Dai-Liu-Ma \cite{DaiLiuMa} and Ma-Marinescu \cite{MaMarOffDiag}.

 This paper is organized as follows.
 In Section \ref{sect_20}, we recall the definitions of manifolds (resp. pairs of manifolds, vector bundles) of bounded geometry.
 We compare Fermi coordinates to geodesic coordinates.
-We then introduce and study the notion of uniform Stein atlases.
+We then introduce and study the notion of a uniform Stein atlases.
 In Section \ref{sect_2}, we prove that the set of operators over manifolds of bonded geometry, admitting certain bounds on the Schwartz kernels, forms an algebra under the composition.
 In Section \ref{sect_spec_bnd_res}, we establish a spectral bound for the restriction operator.
 Finally, in Section \ref{sect_lgbk_prfs}, by using all the above results, we establish the results announced in this section. {\bf{Notations.}} We use notations $X, Y$ for complex manifolds and $M, H$ for real manifolds.
 The complex (resp. real) dimensions of $X, Y$ (resp. $M, H$) are denoted here by $n, m$.
 An operator $\iota$ always means an embedding $\iota : Y \to X$ (resp. $\iota : H \to M$).
 We denote by $\res_Y$ (resp. $\res_H$) the operator of restriction of sections of a certain vector bundle over $X$ to $Y$ (resp. $M$ to $H$).
-A variable $p \in \nat$ always denotes the power of a line bundle, and $t \in \real$ is related to it by